zzhangjii/learning-library/workshops/docker/Linux200.md

 ![](images/200Linux/Picture200-7.png)

-- When the database is created you will see "**The database is ready for use**" in the log output:
+- When the database is created you will see "**The database is ready for use**" in the log output.
+Once you see it, press **Control-C** to stop watching the log and continue to the next step.

 ![](images/200Linux/Picture200-8.png)